 - Always call the police.
 A police report is essential to making a strong claim, especially if you suspect DUI.
 Do not listen to a driver who says they’d rather settle this privately without involving insurance or the police.

-- Tell police if you suspect DUI.
+- Tell the police if you suspect DUI.
 You don’t have to be 100% certain.
 Tell the police what makes you think the other driver is intoxicated and let them handle it.
 Police have special training to look for signs of intoxication or drug use.
-They can also ask the drive to perform field sobriety tests or even take a roadside breath test.
+They can also ask the driver to perform field sobriety tests or even take a roadside breath test.

 - Make a video.
 Anytime you suspect DUI, pull out your phone and make a video of the other driver’s behavior.
 You can also video record your conversation with them.
 This could become crucial evidence later that shows slurred speech, stumbling, poor balance or coordination, red eyes and other telltale signs.

 - Watch for dirty tricks.
 DUI drivers will often try to dispose of evidence.
 Watch out for them emptying any cups or bottles, throwing away drugs, or hiding paraphernalia.
 Get this in your video or alert officers.
 They may also try to take eye drops or mouth wash to cover up signs of impairment.

 - Talk to witnesses.
 Talk to bystanders and ask them for their contact information.
 Even if they didn’t see the accident, they may be witnesses to the intoxicated behavior of the other driver.